coldclimate/omnomfrickinnom/content/blog/2020-03-15-chicken-methi.markdown

 * 5 green cardamom pods
 * An inch of cinnamon
 * A bay leaf
-* Half teaspoon of tumric
+* Half teaspoon of turmeric
 * Half teaspoon of salt
 * Half teaspoon of fennel seeds
 * A teaspoon of garam masala